Cherry Creek Rafting is the Ultimate!

 Wool, silk or synthetic layer under wetsuit • Rubber splash jacket (provided by SMRT) Wool or neoprene socks • hat or ball cap

 For overnight trips, pack light and compactly.
 Each person will receive a 3.8 cubic foot dry bag for storing his or her belongings, about the size of a 30-gallon plastic trash bag.

 Camping Gear (rentals available)

-Sleeping bag • Air or foam mattress • Tent or tube tent (optional) • Personal Gear • Comfortable clothing • Nylon shell jacket • Underwear • Extra tennis shoes or sandals • Socks • Sweater and/or jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) • Flashlight batteries (packed separately) • Extra plastic bags • Day bag (Ziploc plastic) • Camera & film • Sunblock • Lip ointment • Plastic water bottle or canteen
+Sleeping bag • Air or foam mattress • Tent (optional) • Personal Gear • Comfortable clothing/layers • Underwear • Extra tennis shoes or sandals • Socks • Sweater and/or jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) • Flashlight batteries (packed separately) • Extra plastic bags • Day bag (Ziploc plastic) • Camera & film • Sunblock • Lip ointment • Plastic water bottle or canteen

 Beer, wine, soft drinks or favorite evening libations (no glass except wine; we’ll pack these for you) • Fishing license and gear (hard shell case) • Snorkel & face mask • Reading material • Journal & pen • Cards or games • In April and May bring a rain jacket and pants.